Greuceanu

 Greuceanu is a hero of the Romanian folklore.
-It is a brave young man who finds that the Sun and the Moon have been stolen by zmei.
+It is a brave young man who finds that the Sun and the Moon have been stolen by zmeu (a serpent/dragon from Romanian folklore).
 After a long fight with the three zmei and their wives (zmeoaice), Greuceanu sets the Sun and the Moon free so the people on Earth have light again.

 "Greuceanu" is also the title of a fairy tale collected by Petre Ispirescu in Legende sau basmele românilor.

 Summary

 In the kingdom of the Red Emperor ("împăratului Roșu"), an ogre has stolen the sun and the moon from the sky, and the Red Emperor promises to give his daughter's hand in marriage and half of his kingdom to anyone brave enough to get them back.
 A youth named Greuceanu decides to take up on the offer.
 On his way to the castle, he meets two deserters who are to be beheaded on the king's orders, but Greuceanu thinks he may dissuade the king of his decision and offer them a pardon.
 The emperor agrees.

 Greuceanu takes his brother and visits Faur, the "world's greatest smith" and his sworn brother ("Faurul pământului", in the original).
 Greuceanu and Faur work together to fashion an iron replica of him.
 Afterwards, Greuceanu and his brother go to a crossroads and each depart, giving each other a token of life (a kerchief) to signal that one has perished.

 Greuceanu reaches the house of the ogre and his family, and turns himself into a dove, perching in a nearby tree.
 One of the ogresses sees the dove and considers it a bad omen for them.
 Greuceanu takes the form of a fly, enters the house and spies on their plans.
 Armed with this new knowledge, he departs to the bridge to the Green Forest, where the ogres will pass, one at evening, another at midnight and the third at dawn.